Five Common Misconceptions About the Cloud

-Many people do their research in advance, learning as much as they can about the capabilities enabled by placing workloads strategically in the cloud.
-Unfortunately, there is a lot of conflicting or questionable information swirling around out there, and sometimes customers are harboring inaccurate assumptions about what exactly "the cloud" is, what it can and cannot do, and what it takes to become cloud ready.
+Many do their research in advance, learning as much as they can about the capabilities enabled by placing workloads strategically in the cloud.
+Unfortunately, there is a lot of conflicting or questionable information swirling around out there, and sometimes clients are harboring inaccurate assumptions about what exactly "the cloud" is, what it can and cannot do, and what it takes to become cloud ready.

 - Determining which workloads are appropriate for the cloud and which ones are better to keep on-premises.

-- Assessing the size of datasets, and understanding how the organization intends to use the data — a crucial decision for applications such as artificial intelligence and machine learning.
+- Assessing the size of datasets and understanding how the organization intends to use the data — a crucial decision for applications such as artificial intelligence and machine learning.

 - For workloads deemed fit for the cloud, how much refactoring or modernizing is needed to optimize performance and control costs?

-- What are your criteria for success?
+- What are your criteria for cloud success?

 This is perhaps the biggest misunderstanding.
 In fact, public cloud environments today are compliant across every security and privacy framework.
 Cloud providers now have some of the most talented security personnel available focused on pushing the leading edge of monitoring and advanced threat protection, 24/7/365.

-Wary customers should be reassured by the presence of the world's most security-conscious entities that entrust their data to the cloud, such as the U.S. Department of Defense, financial services companies, healthcare providers, and even security companies themselves.
+Wary customers should be reassured by the presence of the world's most security-conscious entities that entrust their data to the cloud, such as the U.S. Department of Defense, financial services companies, healthcare systems and even security companies themselves.

 With data centers around the world, public cloud hyperscalers today are uniformly compliant with the EU's General Data Privacy Regulation (GDPR) and country of origin safeguards.
 WWT and Intel, working together, have sharpened their focus on security to help allay customer concerns and promote greater cloud adoption.